 It may sound like the process can get expensive.
 Even if you need to meet with one or two professionals outside of mediation, it will still be far less expensive than hiring attorneys and litigating your divorce.
 We have seen litigated divorces in the hundreds of thousands regularly.
 We have seen them reach over a million in several cases.
 Litigating is by far the most devastating decision a family can make, both financially and emotionally.

-If you are facing a divorce, call West Coast Family Mediation at (858) 736-2411 to schedule a free consultation with one of our highly skilled mediators.
+If you are facing a divorce, contact West Coast Family Mediation to schedule a free consultation with one of our highly skilled mediators.